sqlxpert/backup-events-aws/README.md

   `BackupEvents` in ARNs and in the automatic `aws:cloudformation:stack-name` tag.

-- Prevent arbitrary invokation of the AWS Lambda functions.
+- Prevent arbitrary invocation of the AWS Lambda functions.
 See comments in the CloudFormation template, including an observation about the limitations of Lambda's AddPermission operation.